Making a Formal Complaint

 - set out why you think they were breached

-The full standards are contained in the Radio Code of Broadcasting Practice (PDF).
+The full standards are contained in the Code of Broadcasting Standards in New Zealand.
 Your complaint must reach RNZ within 20 working days of the programme’s broadcast.

 The only time you can complain directly to the Broadcasting Standards Authority (BSA) is if you wish to make a complaint alleging a breach of privacy.
 You can write to the BSA at PO Box 9213 Wellington 6001, or you can use the BSA online complaint form.